 This lemon pesto recipe comes together with a few basic ingredients that you probably already have on hand.
 Here’s what you’ll need:

-- Lemons: You’ll need a total of three whole lemons for this recipe—you’ll juice one and chop the other two before throwing them into a high-speed blender to form the base for this pesto.
+- Lemons: You’ll need a total of three whole lemons for this recipe—you’ll juice one (and discard the peel) and chop the other two (peel included) and throw them into a high-speed blender to form the base for this pesto.

 - Pine nuts are a staple ingredient in classic basil pesto.
 I love the creamy, slightly buttery flavor raw pine nuts add to this recipe, too.
 Pine nuts can be pricey and hard to find, so feel free to try this recipe with raw cashews, or blanched almonds instead.